Fast, affordable Internet access for all.

 In Marion Township, a representative from local ISP MiSignal has proposed a plan to “expand high-speed internet service to the unserved and underserved in the community” using a fiber backbone to bring broadband access to the whole area.
 The decision whether to use ARPA funds for broadband has been postponed until Marion officials feel they have enough information.

 Holland is considering an open access, ubiquitous ftth network and hopes to seek approval from residents in August.
 Though the city would allow private providers to offer service to customers, it also may provide its own service.
 The city already offers broadband service to a small portion of its downtown.
-Holland is currently deciding whether to direct $4.2 million (or 50 percent) of its ARPA dollars towards the $24 million buildout cost.
+Holland will also direct $4.2 million (or 50 percent) of its ARPA dollars towards the $24 million buildout cost.

 The Duluth City Council has approved a plan to spend $12.8 million of the $58.1 million it will receive on infrastructure, including $1 million on broadband.
 There are no additional details, excepting a line item in a recent press release which says the money could be used to "incentivize broadband providers to the City."